mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *to the man who only has a hammer in the toolkit, every problem looks like a nail.*
+> *grief is the agony of an instant, the indulgence of grief the blunder of a life.*

 </div>
 <!-- quote-end -->